-A few months ago at the Los Angeles Auto Show, a new electric pickup truck and battery-powered crossover had stolen the spotlight at the show.
-The crossover pickup truck was manufactured by the Rivian Automotive.
+A few months ago, at the Los Angeles Auto Show, a new electric pickup truck and battery-powered crossover had stolen the spotlight at the show.
+The crossover pickup truck was manufactured by Rivian Automotive.
 This pickup truck was supposed to be one of its kind.
-Even though Rivian itself is a young company, by the power of their innovation they have been able to create a stir among the tech-giants who rule over the global market.
+Even though Rivian itself is a young company, by the power of their innovation, they have been able to create a stir among the tech giants who rule over the global market.

-The rave that they have been able to create has apparently made General Motors and Amazon interested in investing in the Rivian Automotive.
-If everything goes according to plan, the General Motors and Amazon will make an investment deal with the Michigan based company, Rivian and that investment could value the company at between $1 billion and $2 billion.
-If everything runs as smoothly as expected, General Motors and Amazon will own minority stakes in Rivian, as early as this month.
+The rave that they have been able to create has apparently made General Motors and Amazon interested in investing in Rivian Automotive.
+If everything goes according to plan, General Motors and Amazon will make an investment deal with the Michigan-based company, Rivian.
+That investment could value the company at between $1 billion and $2 billion.
+If everything runs as smoothly as expected, General Motors and Amazon will own minority stakes in Rivian as early as this month.

-The news about the investment deal has not been confirmed either by Amazon or by the Rivian Automotive itself.
-As far as Amazon is concerned, Amazon does not comment on what may be termed as rumors or speculations.
+The news about the investment deal has not been confirmed by Amazon or Rivian Automotive itself.
+As far as Amazon is concerned, Amazon does not comment on what may be termed rumors or speculations.

-A spokesperson on Rivian’s behalf, Michael McHale too refused to comment anything on the investment rumors.
-However, the company has revealed in an emailed statement that the “we admire Rivian’s contribution to a future of zero emissions and an all-electric future.”
+A spokesperson on Rivian’s behalf, Michael McHale, also refused to comment on the investment rumors.
+However, the company has revealed in an emailed statement that “we admire Rivian’s contribution to a future of zero emissions and an all-electric future.”

 The venture of Rivian’s electric pickup truck was led by MIT trained Ph.D.
 R.J Scaringe.
-They want to bring to the market their R1T electric pick up next year and by doing so they are hoping to surpass the famous and popular Tesla.
+They want to bring to the market their R1T electric pick-up next year, and by doing so, they are hoping to surpass the famous and popular Tesla.
 The pricing for the truck will start from about $69,000.
-The truck is said to have the range of up to 400 miles per charge and both the pickup and the R1S crossover will be built off of a “skateboard” chassis.
-The sides of the truck will be reserved for the installation of the suspension system and much of the floor will be spread over with the battery pack.
+The truck is said to have a range of up to 400 miles per charge, and both the pickup and the R1S crossover will be built off of a “skateboard” chassis.
+The sides of the truck will be reserved for the installation of the suspension system, and much of the floor will be spread over with the battery pack.